While the definition of entrepreneurship has stayed constant for decades, the possibilities for aspiring entrepreneurs sure have come a long way.

 An entrepreneur is a person who sets up a business with the aim to make a profit.

-This entrepreneur definition can be a bit vague but for good reason.
-An entrepreneur can be a person who sets up their first online store on the side or a freelancer just starting out.
+This entrepreneur definition can be a bit vague, but for good reason.
+An entrepreneur can be a person who has a home business idea and sets up their first online store on the side or a freelancer just starting out.

-And the entrepreneur definition rarely ever talks about the enormous impact entrepreneurs have on the world.
+And the entrepreneur definition rarely ever talks about the enormous impact these thought leaders have on the world.

 Entrepreneurs see possibilities and solutions where the average person only sees annoyances and problems.

-Understanding what is an entrepreneur can help more people recognize the value they contribute to the world.
+Understanding what an entrepreneur is can help more people recognize the value they can – and already do – contribute to the world.

 What Is the Meaning of Entrepreneurship?